$3,100,000Pressure sore death

 Level of Negligence

-Another important factor is the degree of neglect on the part of the nursing home
+Another important factor is the degree of neglect in the nursing home

 Suppose it can be proven that the nursing home repeatedly ignored signs of developing bedsores, failed to provide necessary care, or violated federal and state regulations.
 In that case, compensation amounts are likely to be higher.
 The more egregious the neglect, the greater the potential for punitive damages.